 Executive summary 3

-Introduction 4
+Introduction

+Purpose of the strategy 4

+Interaction with sustainability

+Development and progress made by the authority 5

+Structure of the strategy 5

 Part 1.
-The West Suffolk strategy 6
+The West Suffolk strategy

 Part 2.
-Local characteristics 12
+Local characteristics

 Part 3.
-National policy context and principles for dealing with contaminated land 15
+National policy context and principles for dealing with contaminated land .
+14

-Key references 25
+Key references .
+23